D-Incubator/CAPS/README.md

 **Xinyuan Zhang et al.**
 *Compressive axial-integrated planar scanning (CAPS) microscopy for high-speed volumetric imaging of cardiac dynamics.*

-Please also add the bioRxiv citation once the preprint link is available.
+You can also add the bioRxiv citation here once the preprint link is available.

 ---

 ## Contact

-For questions regarding the code, data, or CAPS microscopy workflow, please contact the repository author.
+For questions about the code or CAPS microscopy, please contact the repository author.